Education Research Current Organisation and Cooperation NL

 • Satisfactory academic progress

-The Dutch Immigration Service (IND) requires students who have a residence permit for study purposes to meet the Satisfactory Academic Progress requirement for each academic year in which they are enrolled.
+The Dutch Immigration and Naturalisation Service (IND) requires students who have a residence permit for study purposes to make satisfactory academic progress for each academic year in which they are enrolled.

-In a nutshell, Satisfactory Academic Progress boils down to the following:
+In a nutshell, the minimum academic progress requirement boils down to the following:

-• Satisfactory Academic Progress entails that you need to complete 30 ECTS in each academic year.
+• Satisfactory academic progress entails that you need to complete 30 ECTS in each academic year.
 The deadline for obtaining these credits is 23 August.
-The International Office will perform several checks throughout the year to update you on your progress.
+The student immigration team will perform several checks throughout the year to update you on your progress.

-• If you did not obtain 30 ECTS by 23 August, you are only allowed to continue your studies at VU Amsterdam when you have an excusable reason.
+• If you do not obtain a minimum of 30 ECTS by 23 August, you are only allowed to continue your studies at VU Amsterdam when you have an excusable reason.
 Below you will find what is defined as an excusable reason.

-• When you do not meet the requirements for Satisfactory Academic Progress and you do not have an excusable reason, VU Amsterdam must report this to the Dutch Immigration Service (IND).
-The IND will subsequently proceed to withdraw and revoke your residence permit.
-You have to leave the Netherlands as soon as the IND has revoked your residence permit.
+• When you do not meet the minimum requirement for academic progress and you do not have an excusable reason, VU Amsterdam must report this to the IND.
+The IND will subsequently proceed to revoke your residence permit.
+You will receive an email from us once we've sent the deregistration notice to the IND, and from this point you will have four weeks to depart the Netherlands.

-• N.B.
-We only count the credits of courses that are an obligatory part of the curriculum; extracurricular courses do not count towards your Satisfactory Academic Progress.
+• Please be aware that we only count the credits of courses that are an obligatory part of your curriculum; extracurricular courses do not count towards your minimum progress requirement.

-It may be the case that due to personal circumstances you will not be able to obtain the minimum required number of credits before 23 August.
-In this case, you might be eligible to request for an exemption from the requirements.
+You may encounter certain personal circumstances that could prevent you from being able to obtain the minimum required number of credits before 23 August.
+In this case, you might be eligible to request for an exemption from the progress requirement.
 The following circumstances, which are listed in the Higher Education and Research Act, count as an excusable reason:

 • illness